Taliban's war on women: Female employees banned from working in NGOs

 In another move to crackdown on the freedom of women, the Taliban-run government of Afghanistan on Saturday banned female employees from working in any foreign and local non-governmental organisations (NGOs), as stated in the letter of the economy ministry.

-There is no clarity on whether the order was also applicable to United Nations agencies, which a present in large numbers in Afghanistan.
+There is no clarity on whether the order was also applicable to United Nations agencies, which are present in large numbers in Afghanistan.

 ALSO READ| Afghan women speak to WION as Taliban dismantle their right to education, campus after campus